qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/trainingmaterial/index.rst

 Tutorial material, originally developed as part of a workshop for the Ecology and Evolutionary Biology Program at Texas A&M University (produced and maintained by Mike Treglia): http://mltconsecol.github.io/QGIS-Tutorial/

-In-person training material, originally developed for the New York City Department of Transportation:
+In-person training material, originally developed for the New York City Department of Transportation by `Datapolitan <http://www.datapolitan.com>`_:

-Introduction to GIS Fundamentals: http://training.datapolitan.com/qgis-training/Introduction_to_GIS_Fundamentals
+* `Introduction to GIS Fundamentals <http://training.datapolitan.com/qgis-training/Introduction_to_GIS_Fundamentals>`_

-Intermediate GIS with QGIS and PostGIS: http://training.datapolitan.com/qgis-training/Intermediate_GIS/
+* `Intermediate GIS with QGIS and PostGIS <http://training.datapolitan.com/qgis-training/Intermediate_GIS/>`_

-Source code for training is available here: https://github.com/Datapolitan-Training/qgis-training
+* `Source code for training materials <https://github.com/Datapolitan-Training/qgis-training>`_

 French
 ......